RasaHQ/benchmark-lookup-ee/README.md

 # benchmark-lookup-ee
 This repository contains code to benchmark lookup table entity extraction.

+To install the required packages: `pip install -r requirements.txt`

 ## how to run benchmark.py ##
 `benchmark.py` will compare the processing time of `RegexEntityExtractor` and `FlashTextEntityExtractor` for varying numbers of lookup patterns.
 For each extractor, each message in the test file will be processed.